MrDanaT/GIT/README.md

 # Snake

 This project is one of my first creations in the first year of learning code.
 It is 100% based on the populair [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
-It is written in [Visual Basic](https://docs.microsoft.com/nl-be/dotnet/visual-basic/getting-started/) and is a part of an assignment I got from school.
+It is written in [Visual Basic](https://docs.microsoft.com/nl-be/dotnet/visual-basic/getting-started/) and is a part of an assignment I got from the Catholic University of Leuven (Computersciences).

 ## Language